LiterallyCJ/notes/source/content/Calculus I/Functions 2.md

 \end{gather*}
 $$

-f is surjective and therefore bijective
+$f$ is also surjective and therefore bijective